arangodb/docs/3.4/drivers/java-reference-database-database-manipulation.md

 ---
 layout: default
-description: These functions implement theHTTP API for manipulating databases
+description: These functions implement the HTTP API for manipulating databases
 ---
 # Manipulation databases

 These functions implement the